Undergraduate Study in Music

 • The final readers’ copies of the thesis (usually a total of two for joint concentrators and three for honors concentrators) should be bound and fully formatted (i.e., footnotes, appendices, bibliography, etc.).
 Either single- or double-sided copies are acceptable.
 Three-ring binders are acceptable.

-• The Assistant to the Head Tutor should be provided one single-sided, bound copy on acid-free paper, for cataloging in the Music Library, by late April.
+• The Assistant to the Director of Undergraduate Studies should be provided one single-sided, bound copy on acid-free paper, for cataloging in the Music Library, by late April.

 • The Music Library prefers undergraduate theses bound with ACCO press binders or glued binders like the Sourcebook.
 The binding must stand upright on the shelf (for example, spiral plastic binding, which tends to slump and fall apart in a short time, is not acceptable).

-• Students receiving summa or magna honors for their theses (notification late April) should also submit one single-sided, unbound copy on acid-free paper directly to the Assistant to the Head Tutor, also in late April.
+• Students receiving summa or magna honors for their theses (notification late April) should also submit one single-sided, unbound copy on acid-free paper directly to the Assistant to the Director of Undergraduate Studies, also in late April.
 This copy will be cataloged in the University Archives.

 • Format for title page is illustrated by attached Sample.